DKIM Checker

 Frequently Asked Questions

-This tool queries the DNS TXT record at {selector}._domainkey.{domain}.
-If you leave the selector blank, it automatically tries 12 common selectors and reports all that have valid DKIM records.
-Each found record is fully parsed to show version, key type, public key, flags, and hash algorithms.
+This free DKIM Checker queries the DNS TXT record at {selector}._domainkey.{domain}.
+Leaving the selector blank triggers auto-discovery — the tool checks 12 common selectors (google, mail, default, dkim, k1, s1, s2, and more) and reports every active one it finds.
+Each discovered record is fully parsed to show key type, approximate key length, flags, and allowed hash algorithms.

 DKIM Tag Reference